Chapter 5:

 “But there was a famous witch who had a good reputation.”

-Haruki’s eyes glowed, “That’s Madame Cecilia nya!”
+Haruki’s eyes glowed, “That’s Madame Cecilia!”

-I chuckled, “Yes, it is.
+I giggled, “Yes, it is.
 She saved the Kingdom of Izumo!
 That was enough proof for the king of Izumo to believe that she was worthy of the wish orb, as the orb is mighty and highly corruptive— ”

 “Well, I’m flattered.”
 The sides of Meilin’s mouth turned slightly upward, and her eyes twinkled.
 “I assumed most people hate me for my ugly looks.”

 I must’ve been blushing so much at that moment, because Meilin immediately added, “Are you okay?
-Your face is quite red, do you need some water?”
+Your face is quite red.
+Do you need some water?”

 “And I’ve just thought of something.”
 I grabbed Meilin’s hand, "You are going to the Hieron Shrine, right?”